Encoding

 Bytes

-Address of the sender of the given token
+Address of the sender of the token in

 receiver